Whatsapp Icon

 Managing Side Effects of Targeted Therapies

 While targeted therapies can be effective, they also come with potential side effects.
-Common issues include skin reactions, diarrhea, and fatigue.
+Common issues include skin reactions, diarrhoea, and fatigue.
 It's critical to communicate with your healthcare team about any side effects.
 Implementing skincare routines, staying hydrated, and adjusting your diet can help manage these effects.
 There are also many resources available, such as the National Cancer Institute's guidelines on managing side effects.

 Wellness and Lifestyle Tips